 By clicking on the link below it will take you directly to the individual form for Corona Virus.

-STEP 2: Currently, if you are entering Spain, you are required to present a Negative PCR test.
-More information on our post “Covid Testing for a safe Holiday”
+Currently, if you are entering Spain, you are required to present a Vaccination Certificate or a Negative PCR test.

 THROUGHOUT THE AIRPORT